bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 Around 2 BBY, the pro-Rebel Incom Corporation evacuated the X-wings to the Rebel Alliance in response to the Empire's seizure actions.
 As a result, the Rebel Alliance obtained the "state-of-the-art starfighter" for free, and operated this series for a long time thereafter.

+-  Major variations
    1. T-65B X-wing [1st Generation] (Galactic Civil War Period: EP4?EP6)
 The original legendary starfighter flown by Luke and Wedge.
 The four engines are each independent and cylindrical.

    1. T-70 X-wing [2nd Generation] (New Republic / Early Resistance: EP7?EP8)
 Developed by Incom-FreiTek.
 The engine intakes became "semi-circular," designing them to form a single circle when the wings are closed.
 Famous as Poe Dameron's personal starfighter (the black "Black One").
 Weapon swappability speed and electronic warfare capabilities were significantly improved.

    1. T-85 X-wing [3rd Generation] (New Republic Military / End Period: EP7)
 The highest-tier, state-of-the-art heavy starfighter that was deployed exclusively for the defense of the New Republic Military's capital star system under strict military regulations.
 Due to the strike from the First Order's "Starkiller Base," most of them instantly perished along with the capital star system and the main fleet of the Republic.

 - Iconic Battles